TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.rst

    .. versionadded:: 3.5

-   A subclass of :class:`enum.IntEnum` that defines a set of HTTP status codes, reason phrases and long descriptions written in English.
+   A subkundi of :class:`enum.IntEnum` that defines a set of HTTP status codes, reason phrases and long descriptions written in English.

    Usage::

-      >>> from http import HTTPStatus
+      >>> kutoka http agiza HTTPStatus
       >>> HTTPStatus.OK
       <HTTPStatus.OK: 200>
       >>> HTTPStatus.OK == 200